 LaChiusa told Playbill.com that Giant will be available for licensing in its two-act format, which was first seen at the Dallas Theater Center in early 2012, and was streamlined to under three hours for its New York premiere at the Public Theater last November.

 The writers also plan to make an addendum available with additional cut material unseen since the Signature world premiere.
 "If there aren't concerns about running over the three-hour mark, they can do the show in the two-act structure, or they can do it in three acts.
 Those options will be made available down the line," LaChiusa stated.

+Among the material not seen in New York is the song "Stranger," which was written for the character of Leslie.
+Tony Award nominee Kate Baldwin originated the role on stage in Dallas and New York, and preserved the piece on the Ghostlight Records two-disc cast album, released May 21.
 According to LaChiusa, "When we began doing some heavy-duty editing in the first act and getting the show into two acts during Dallas previews, we realized that this beautiful song had a tendency to make everyone sit back a little bit."
 The song, which finds Leslie longing to be "somebody new," was cut to allow for the action to continue.

 "Kate sings it gorgeously and I'm so glad it's included on the album," LaChiusa added.
 "In a longer version like the initial production at the Signature Theatre, it works quite beautifully because you need that rest in the act."

 While Giant is not currently available for licensing from R&H Theatricals, LaChiusa says he is hopeful to return to the piece, likely in another three-act production.